 Strengthen your savings by adopting a new lifestyle.
 Aim for a budget-wide cut of a percentage you feel comfortable with and look for coupons before making a purchase.

 Paying off debt is a process, but it doesn’t need to be a difficult one.
 Consider your skills and interests and find new ways to build your finances, pay off your debts and likely improve your credit in the process.
-To see how your debt-reduction plan is affecting your credit scores, you can view two of your credit scores for free, updated monthly, on Credit.com.
+To see how your debt-reduction plan is affecting your credit scores, you can view two of your credit scores for free, updated every 14 days, on Credit.com.